Why is English spelling such a headache?

 Some languages have a ‘transparent’ phonic code.
 Take Italian or Spanish: the phonic code is simple and consistent.
 Once you have mastered the sounds for the letters of the alphabet, you can read and spell.
 The graphemes (written spellings of a sound) are reliable as they always represent the same sounds!
 Why is learning to read and spell English such a headache?

-1. A sound can be spelled by 1,2,3 or 4 letters e.g.:
+1. A sound can be spelled by one, two three or four letters.

 2. There are lots of spelling alternatives for both vowels and consonants.